zhezhaoa/cluster-driven/README.md

   (2)
   Theoretical analysis is provided in this paper to unveil the relationsips among PV-DBOW (a variant in PV), SPPMI matrix of term-document type and our centric model.
 In fact, their relationships are also noticed in [Sun et al, 2015]'s work.
 However, we are the first to use the SPPMI matrix to obtain text representations.
 The experimental results show that our novel co-occurrence matrix can still generate near state-of-the-art results on sentiment classification.
+After downloading the datasets, run the following:

+    cd svd
+    sudo svd.sh
+    sudo svd_rt2k.sh

   (3)
   The third part is about the word analogy tasks.
 Experimental results show that global information can improve accuracy in semantic questions significantly.